the1andoni/the1andoni/README.md

 - **[CodeGuardian](https://github.com/The1AndOni/CodeGuardian)**:
   A bot for GitHub with Discord Integration.
 - **[SiteSentinel](https://github.com/The1AndOni/SiteSentinel)**:
-  A bot for GitHub with Discord Integration.
+  A Discord Bot, that monitors websites.

 ---